Employee Lawsuit Protection

 Personal Asset Protection

 Finding yourself in an employee lawsuit could be big and costly, not just in legal fees, but in your time as well.
-You can take your wealth off of the lawsuit radar for good with a proper asset protection plan.
+You can take your wealth off of the lawsuit radar for good with a proper asset protection strategy.
+Set up an asset protection trust.
+Inside the asset protection trust is an LLC.
+You are the manager of the LLC.
+You make investments.
+As the manager you are the signatory on the bank and investment accounts.
+When the “bad thing” happens, the trustee steps in as LLC manager.
+This puts you in a position of impossibility when ordered to release the funds.

 Avoiding the Lawsuit

-The best outcome you could wish for is to never be faced with a lawsuit.
-The only thing you can do is to protect your assets from lawsuits and be detailed about your employee policies and management.
+The best outcome you could wish for is that nobody hits you with a lawsuit. the problem is that you don’t control the other guy.
+Any employee can sue you at any time, whether justified or not.
+The only thing you can do is to protect your assets from lawsuits and be clear about employee and management policies .

-Managing employees is challenging because we all want to be a nice person and well liked in the workplace.
+Managing employees is challenging because we all want to be a nice person and for others in the workplace to like us.
 Unfortunately that’s where most of the problems arise.
 The most problematic management responsibility, in a legal sense, is hiring, firing and discipline in proper and effective ways.

 Employee Firing and Discipline Tips